nearform/nscale-workshop/ex2.md

   }
 }
 ```

-It has no container definition (how to build a container) and no actual
-container.
-We will add those in

-First, we need to add the container definitions:
+To begin creating a system, we need to add the container definitions:

 ```js
 {